andreabenzi/curiosity-potd/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-NASA Mars Curiosity rover latest image widget & current sol block.
+NASA Mars Curiosity rover latest image widget & current sol static block.

 == Description ==

-This plugin adds a widget to display the NASA Mars Curiosity rover photos and a block to display current sol.
+This plugin adds a widget to display the NASA Mars Curiosity rover photos and a static block to display current sol.
 A good solution if you are interested in astronomy news and want to put a space picture on your website.
 It provide a description with the day, also with the martian version (SOL), and the rover camera random displayed.
 Very easy to configure and compatible with a lot of WordPress versions.